-Senate & House pass the tax bill: The latest GOP tax reform bill includes an amendment to repeal the individual mandate of the ACA.
+Senate & House pass the tax bill: The GOP tax reform bill includes an amendment to repeal the individual mandate of the ACA.
 Experts believe that repealing the individual mandate will lead to higher premiums and a decrease in access to health insurance.

-- Many Republican senators represent states that have benefitted from Medicaid expansion, suggesting they would oppose the Medicaid cuts - Although 16 Democrats support Sanders' new Medicare for all legislation, it is unlikely to pass; however, it does reflect the public's increasing view that it is the government's responsibility to provide health care - Senators Alexander and Murray of the HELP committee released their bipartisan bill to stabilize the ACA markets, with all Democrats and 12 GOP senators signed on to support it - An initial analysis shows that 84% of all enrollees are from states that Trump carried in the 2016 election
+- Many Republican senators represent states that have benefitted from Medicaid expansion, suggesting they would oppose Medicaid cuts - Although 16 Democrats support Sanders' Medicare for all legislation, it is unlikely to pass; however, it does reflect the public's increasing view that it is the government's responsibility to provide health care - Final ACA enrollment numbers show that ACA signups are down 3.7% this year compared to last year - An initial analysis shows that 84% of all enrollees are from states that Trump carried in the 2016 election

 March 2010 April 2014 March 2015 October 2015 The Affordable Care Act of 2010: Major health care law passed, insures millions and changed the insurance marketplace Congress sends ACA repeal to president's desk; Obama vetoes measure, veto upheld House v.
-Burwell decision: In a win for House Republicans, a federal judge ruled that the Obama administration has been improperly funding cost-sharing subsidies for low-income Americans House GOP unveils the American Health Care Act: The replacement plan repeals the ACA's individual and employer mandates, replaces the law's subsidies with age-adjusted tax credits and phases out Medicaid expansion by 2020; it includes an amendment to allow states to waive some of the ACA's insurance regulations
+Burwell decision: In a win for House Republicans, a federal judge ruled that the Obama administration has been improperly funding cost-sharing subsidies for low-income Americans House GOP unveils the American Health Care Act: The replacement plan repeals the ACA's individual and employer mandates, replaces the law's subsidies with age-adjusted tax credits and phases out Medicaid expansion by 2020; it includes and amendment to allow states to waive some of the ACA's insurance regulations

-National Journal Research, 2017; Mark J. Mazur, "Continuing to Implement the ACA in a Careful, Thoughtful Manner," Department of the Treasury, July 2, 2013; Lyle Denniston, "Argument Analysis: Setting up the private debate on the ACA," SCOTUSDlog, Mar 4, 2015; Susan Ferrechio, "Congress joint budget deal could pave path to Obamacare repeal," Washington Examiner, April 20, 2015; Sen, Mike Enzi and Rep. Tom Price, "FY2016 Conference Agreement," House Budget Committee, May 2015; MaryBeth Musumeci, "A Guide to the Supreme Court's Affordable Care Act Decision," The Kaiser Family Foundation, July 2012; Josh Gerstein and Lauren French, "House Files Obamacare lawsuit," Politico, November 21, 2014, Skadden, "King v.
-Burwell: Round 2 for the Affordable Care Act," July 10, 2015; National Association of Community Health Centers, "Victory for the ACA: Moving Forward After King V. Burwell," July 30, 2015; Sutional Association of Community Health Centers, "Victory for the ACA: Moving Forward After King V. Burwell," June 30, 2015;
+National Journal Research, 2017; Mark J. Mazur, "Continuing to Implement the ACA in a Careful, Thoughtful Manner," Department of the Treasury, July 2, 2013; Lyle Denniston, "Argument Analysis: Setting up the private debate on the ACA," SCOTUSblog, Mar 4, 2015; Susan Ferrechio, "Congress joint budget deal could pave path to Obamacare repeal," Washington Examiner, April 20, 2015; Sen, Mike Enzi and Rep. Tom Price, "FY2016 Conference Agreement," House Budget Committee, May 2015; MaryBeth Musumeci, "A Guide to the Supreme Court's Affordable Care Act Decision," The Kaiser Family Foundation, July 2012; Josh Gerstein and Lauren French, "House Files Obamacare lawsuit," Politico, November 21, 2014, Skadden, "King v.
+Burwell: Round 2 for the Affordable Care Act," July 10, 2015; National Association of Community Health Centers, "Victory for the ACA: Moving Forward After King V. Burwell," June 30, 2015.